Michelle Obama's Success and Achievements in Timeline

 A closer look at the biggest achievements of Michelle Obama.
 Awards, milestones, and records that define success.

-In 1981, Michelle Robinson graduated as the salutatorian of her class from Whitney Young High School.
+In 1981, Michelle Robinson graduated as the salutatorian of her class at Whitney Young High School.
+She was on the honor roll for four years and took advanced placement classes.

-In 1985, Michelle Robinson graduated cum laude from Princeton University with a Bachelor of Arts degree in Sociology and African-American studies.
+In 1985, Michelle Robinson graduated cum laude from Princeton University with a Bachelor of Arts degree in sociology and African-American studies.
+She completed a senior thesis titled 'Princeton-Educated Blacks and the Black Community'.

-In May 2006, Essence listed Michelle Obama among "25 of the World's Most Inspiring Women", recognizing her growing influence.
+In May 2006, Essence magazine recognized Michelle Obama as one of "25 of the World's Most Inspiring Women", marking her emergence into popular culture.

-In July 2007, Vanity Fair included Michelle Obama in its list of "10 of the World's Best Dressed People", highlighting her style and fashion sense.
+In July 2007, Vanity Fair listed Michelle Obama among "10 of the World's Best Dressed People", recognizing her fashion sense as she rose in prominence.

-In September 2007, 02138 magazine ranked Michelle Obama 58th on "The Harvard 100," a list of the prior year's most influential Harvard alumni.
+In September 2007, 02138 magazine ranked Michelle Obama 58th on "The Harvard 100," a list of the previous year's most influential Harvard alumni.
 Her husband was ranked fourth.

-July 2008: Repeat Appearance on Vanity Fair's Best Dressed List
+July 2008: Obama Repeats on Vanity Fair Best Dressed List

-In July 2008, Michelle Obama appeared again on Vanity Fair's international best-dressed list, solidifying her status as a fashion icon.
+In July 2008, Michelle Obama once again appeared on the Vanity Fair international best dressed list, solidifying her status as a fashion icon.
+She also appeared on the 2008 People list of best-dressed women and was praised by the magazine for her "classic and confident" look.

 2008: Time's Woman of the Year

-In 2008, Michelle Obama was named Time magazine's Woman of the Year in 2020, retroactively.
+In 2008, Michelle Obama was named Woman of the Year by Time Magazine retroactively in 2020.

-April 2012: Awarded the Jerald Washington Memorial Founders' Award
+April 2012: Awarded Jerald Washington Memorial Founders' Award

-In April 2012, Michelle Obama and her husband were awarded the Jerald Washington Memorial Founders' Award by the National Coalition for Homeless Veterans (NCHV) for being homeless veteran advocates.
+In April 2012, Michelle Obama and her husband were awarded the Jerald Washington Memorial Founders' Award by the National Coalition for Homeless Veterans (NCHV) for their advocacy for homeless veterans.

 2014: Siena College Ranking

-In 2014, Michelle Obama was ranked 5th-best out of 39 American first ladies in a Siena College Research Institute survey.
-The survey assessed first ladies based on criteria such as background, value to the country, intelligence, and leadership.
+In 2014, Michelle Obama was ranked 5th-best out of 39 American first ladies in a survey conducted by the Siena College Research Institute, which assessed first ladies based on various criteria.

-May 2015: Honored with the Jerald Washington Memorial Founders' Award
+May 2015: Again Honored with the Jerald Washington Memorial Founders' Award

 In May 2015, Michelle Obama was again honored with the Jerald Washington Memorial Founders' Award, accepting with Jill Biden.